jlusiardi/homekit_python/README.md

 The option `-u` activates a filter to show only unpaired devices.
 This is optional and deactivated by default.

-The option `--log` specifies the loglevel for the command.
+The option `--log` specifies the log level for the command.
+This is optional.
 Use `DEBUG` to get more output.

 Output:
 ```